 I hate the word criticism because it has such a negative weight to it.
 Even “constructive” criticism sounds like an oxymoron.
 I prefer the term feedback.

 What if I had gone on to use parts of that email as a template, and KEPT sending out the misused word to my whole email list?
 How embarrassing, and not good for business!
-Feedback equals value for your business.
+Genuine feedback equals value for your business.

-Most successful bloggers are grateful to have those mistakes pointed out in a respectful way, and they also encourage feedback in the form of ideas, suggestions, comments, likes, and such.
+Most successful bloggers are grateful to have those mistakes pointed out in a respectful way, and they also encourage feedback in the form of ideas, suggestions, comments, likes, and so on.

 Ultimately, successful bloggers realize that those corrections aren’t personal, and what’s more, they play into the success of the overall business.